-Prerequisite: ART 300 | Advisory: ART 201
+Prerequisite: ART 300 | Advisory: ART 201 Lecture: 2 hrs, Lab: 2 hrs

 Introduction to principles, elements, and practices of oil painting through a historical lens.
 Focus is on exploration of oil painting materials, perceptual skills and color theory, paint mixing and technique, as well as creative responses to materials and subject matter.